ChrisWhealy/parse-sap-odata/README.md

 ## Testing

-If you wish to see the console output created during a test, `cargo` nust be passed the flags `-- --nocapture`.
+If you wish to see the console output created during a test, `cargo` must be passed the flags `-- --nocapture`.

 ```bash
 13:49 $ cargo test -- --nocapture